Accelerated gradient methods with absolute and relative noise in the gradient: Ideas behind the results

-Important results in gradient error accumulation for first-order methods were developed in the cycle of works of O.~Devolder, F.~Glineur and Yu.
+Important results on gradient error accumulation for first-order methods were developed in a series of works by O.~Devolder, F.~Glineur and Yu.
 Nesterov 2011--2014 \cite{devolder2011stochastic,devolder2014first,devolder2013first,devolder2013exactness}.
-In these works authors were motivated by \eqref{Lmu}.
-The idea is to ``relax'' \eqref{Lmu}, assuming inexactness in gradient.
-So they introduce inexact gradient $\tilde{\nabla} f(x)$, satisfying for all $x,y\in Q$
+In these works, the authors were motivated by inequalities \eqref{Lmu}.
+Their idea was to relax \eqref{Lmu}, assuming inexactness in the gradient, introducing the inexact gradient $\tilde{\nabla} f(x)$, satisfying for all $x,y\in Q$

-Such a definition allows to develop precise theory for error accumulation for first-order methods.
+This assumption allows to develop a theory for error accumulation for first-order methods.
 In particular, they obtained the following convergence rates for non-accelerated gradient methods: